MicrosoftDocs/learn/learn-pr/wwl-data-ai/secure-data-warehouse-in-microsoft-fabric/includes/4-implement-column-level-security.md

 1. **Implement access control**: Restrict access to the `MedicalHistory` column based on the user's role.

-Column-level security can help ensure that sensitive health information is only accessible to those who are authorized to see it, thou protecting patient privacy and complying with healthcare regulations.
+Column-level security can help ensure that sensitive health information is only accessible to those who are authorized to see it, though protecting patient privacy and complying with healthcare regulations.

 ## Configure column-level security